 This crock pot roast beef taco recipe was a life saver this week.
-Easy and with plenty of leftovers for a couple of quick dinners.
+So very easy and with plenty of leftovers for a couple of quick dinners.
 Simple with seasoning and big on flavor, the meat went into the crock pot before I went to work and I arrived home to an aromatic party that filled every nook and cranny of our house.

-I used a tri-tip roast, and as with any slow cooked meat, it was fall apart, melt in your mouth wonderful.
-This recipe caught my eye because we’re fans of ancho chili powder.
+I used a good ‘ol chuck roast, and as with any slow cooked meat, it was fall apart, melt in your mouth wonderful.
+This recipe is popular in this house because we’re fans of ancho chili powder.
 And simply adding cumin, cayenne and bay leaves, I knew the flavors would be to our liking.
-Served with shredded cabbage, guacamole, or sliced avocado and your favorite salsa and you’ve got a great treat.
-The recipe calls for frying and shaping your own tacos but I just heated up soft white corn tacos.
-Give this one a try.

 - Kosher salt